yunkunrao/tendermint.com/content/intro/tendermint-vs.md

 Since then, Tendermint has evolved to be a general purpose blockchain consensus engine that can host arbitrary application states.
 That means it can be used as a plug-and-play replacement for the consensus engines of other blockchain software.
-So one can take the current Ethereum code base, whether in Rust, or Go, or Haskell, and run it as a TMSP application using Tendermint consensus.
-Indeed, [we did that](https://github.com/tendermint/geth-tmsp).
+So one can take the current Ethereum code base, whether in Rust, or Go, or Haskell, and run it as a ABCI application using Tendermint consensus.
+Indeed, [we did that](https://github.com/tendermint/geth-abci).
 And we plan to do the same for Bitcoin, ZCash, and various other deterministic applications as well.

 Another example of a cryptocurrency application built on Tendermint is [Cosmos](http://cosmos.network)